jonathancolasante/Neural-Network-Emotion-Classifier/readme.md

 ## Project Overview

 In this project, I built a Convolutional Neural Network (CNN) to classify emotions from images.
 The model was trained on the FER-2013 dataset.
-The model can recognize seven emotions: Angry, Disgust, Fear, Happy, Sad, Surprise, and Neutral.
+The model can recognize four emotions: Angry, Happy, Sad,and Neutral.
 Additionally, I created a Flask web application where you can upload your own images and receive emotion predictions based on the trained model.

 ### Key Features